Rotating SSH Keys

 ssh -T email@example.com -i ~/.ssh/id_rsa

 The backup folder you created at the start of this process holds your old SSH keys.
-Until you’ve confirmed that all of the services you connect to over SSH are working with your new key, hang onto the back up keys to be safe.←
+Hang onto the backup until you confirm that the services you connect to over SSH are working with your new key.